Impact of the nuclear equation of state on the explodability of massive stars: Results

-\textit{Results.} Key outcomes of the simulations, i.e., the time of shock revival (if applicable) and the explosion energy are shown in Table~\ref{tab:energies}, and differ markedly between the three different EoS.
-Shock revival is seen in all but two of the SFHo models with the exception of progenitors s15 and s18.
-The SFHx series fails to yield explosions for models s14 and s15, but produces an explosion for model s18.
-In stark contrast, all but two of the CMF models fail to explode.
-The only exception with successful explosions are the $9.71\, \mathrm{M}_{\odot}$ progenitor with a very small iron-silicon core mass \citep{mueller_25}, and the $19.5\,\mathrm{M}_{\odot}$ progenitor.
+Key outcomes of the simulations, i.e., the time of shock revival (if applicable) and the explosion energy are shown in Table~\ref{tab:energies}, and differ markedly between the three different EoS.
+We calculate the diagnostic explosion energy using the method of \cite{mueller_17}.